Competitive prices for top quality

-Myosotis sylvatica Rosylva is a refined variety from the Sylva Series, beloved for its compact growth habit, gray-green foliage, and strikingly soft bloom color.
-While Myosotis is often seen in classic blue, Rosylva with romantic pink flowers that bloom from early spring to early summer.
-This rarer shade makes it particularly suitable for pastel-colored borders, spring pots, and natural garden settings with a touch of softness and elegance.
+Myosotis sylvatica Rosylva is a refined variety from the Sylva Series, loved for its compact growth habit, grey-green foliage, and strikingly soft flower colour.
+While Myosotis is often seen in classic blue, Rosylva with romantic pink flowers that bloom from early spring into early summer.
+This rarer shade makes it particularly suitable for pastel-coloured borders, spring flower arrangements, and natural garden settings with a touch of softness and elegance.

-Like other Sylva varieties, Rosylva a biennial to short-lived perennial with a slightly hairy leaf rosette.
-After a cold wintering period (vernalization), the plant reaches its peak flowering profusion, producing dense clusters of pink flowers with a pale yellow center—a subtle accent that further enhances its charm.
+Like the other Sylva types, Rosylva a biennial to short-lived perennial with a lightly hairy rosette of leaves.
+After a cold overwintering period (vernalization), the plant reaches maximum flowering abundance, forming dense clusters of pink flowers with a light yellow center — a subtle accent that further emphasizes its charm.

 The Sylva Series is known for its uniformity, vibrant color, and prolific flowering.
 Rosylva combines these qualities with a unique, romantic appearance.